don/cordova-plugin-ble-central/README.md

 UUIDs are always strings and not numbers.
 Some 16-bit UUIDs, such as '2220' look like integers, but they're not.
 (The integer 2220 is 0x8AC in hex.)
 This isn't a problem with 128 bit UUIDs since they look like strings 82b9e6e1-593a-456f-be9b-9215160ebcac.
 All 16-bit UUIDs should also be passed to methods as strings.

-# Receiving Notification with Application in the Background
+# Background Notifications on iOS

 Android applications will continue to receive notification while the application is in the background.